 - a.
-The most positive impact of TechM's CSR activities at MEI as identified by nearly all the respondents was greater availability of various basic facilities and infrastructure growth in the last five years.
-This was followed by access to direct jobs in the organised sector.
-All the respondents confirmed access to the Sports Complex, Supercomputer and Labs, as well as workshops and guest lectures that upskill and enhance their overall exposure to industry standards. - b.
+The most positive impact of TechM's CSR activities at MEI has been in the areas such as: - i.
+Construction of 450 Hostel Rooms; - ii.
+Additional academic infrastructure in Ecole School of Engineering (2nd Floor with two 360 seater and three 240 seater Class Rooms; - iii.
+Refurbishment of HVAC works at Dormitories; - iv.
+Refurbishment of School of Education, School of Management, School of Law, School of Media & Liberal Arts; - b.
+Educated youth with greater access to higher/technical education. - c.
 The tangible benefits were clearly identified as the generation of income and employment to all beneficiaries.
 This includes the enhancing of skills, and access to infrastructure, education and better health facilities.
-MU has also undertaken several R&D activities since its inception, which has resulted in 300+ publications, 31 externally funded research projects,18 book chapters and 7 patents (as of 31st March 2021).
-This establishes its competency as an innovation and research hub in-the-making.
+MU has also undertaken several R&D activities since its inception, which has resulted in 177 Journal Papers, 190 Conference Papers, 43 externally funded research projects, 20 book chapters and 12 patents published (as of 31st March 2022).
+This establishes its competency as an innovation and research hub in-themaking.